Eco Web Design: The What, The Why & The How

 5. CSS & Caching Plugins

 Caching allows information to be accessed more quickly by storing temporary copies of files in a cache.
-There are some free and some paid options out there but, as always, you tend to get what you pay for.
+There are some free and some paid options out there but, as always, you get what you pay for.

 Let’s see our results after installing Breeze and Tweaking some settings.